drhsqlite/fossil-mirror/www/globs.md

 special characters in glob patterns are likely to be interpreted when given as part of a `fossil` command, causing unexpected behavior.

-These problems do not affect [versioned settings files](/doc/trunk/www/settings.wiki) or Admin &rarr; Settings in Fossil UI.
+These problems do not affect [versioned settings files](settings.wiki) or Admin &rarr; Settings in Fossil UI.
 Consequently, it is better to set long-term `*-glob` settings via these methods than to use `fossil settings` commands.

-That advice doesn't help you when you are giving one-off glob patterns in `fossil` commands.
+That advice does not help you when you are giving one-off glob patterns in `fossil` commands.
 The remainder of this section gives remedies and workarounds for these problems.